AankTia/laravel-online-store/Notes.md

 ## Chapter 04 – Introduction to MVC applications

+**Model-View-Controller (MVC)** is a software architectureal pattern commonly used to develop web applications containing user interfaces.

+This pattern divides the application into three interconnected elements:

+- **_Model_**

+    Contains the business logic of the application.

+    For example, the Online Store application product data and its functions.

+- **_View_**

+    Contains the application's user interfacse.

+    For example, a view to register products or users.

+- **_Controller_**

+    Acts as an interface between model and view elements.

+    For example, a product controller collects information a _create product_ view and pass it to the product model to be stored in the database.

+---

 ## Chapter 05 – Layout View

 ## Chapter 06 – Index and About Pages